BBA Approved cut edge corrosion treatment from Liquasil. Flexlap is our self-levelling silicone product for treating cut edge corrosion.

 What Is Cut Edge Corrosion?

-Roof sheets are manufactured from large coils of steel that are coated, usually with a Plastisol finish, before being processed into the profiled shapes we see on roofs and cladding.
+Roof sheets are produced from large coils of steel that are usually coated with a Plastisol finish before being formed into the profiled shapes used on roofs and cladding.

-If left, the corrosion becomes more advanced and the sheet ends will eventually rot through.
+If left untreated, corrosion becomes more advanced and the sheet ends may eventually rot through.

 Edge Peel Of Factory Finish